A paper plate Christmas tree + puffy paint = Ahhhhmazing Christmasy goodness!

 Put the puffy paint and white Christmas tree on the tray.

 The craft stick will become the magical puffy paint paintbrush.
 It helps keep it nice and thick and gives us that pretty wavy effect.
+Plus, when you are finished with this activity, you can use those craft sticks to make this pom pom Christmas tree ornament.

 Those taller trees might need to be hoisted up to get completely painted.